Bank of Marin (BMRC) is a Top Dividend Stock Right Now: Should You Buy?

 Bank of Marin in Focus

-Bank of Marin (BMRC) is headquartered in Novato, and is in the Finance sector.
-The stock has seen a price change of -11.93% since the start of the year.
-Currently paying a dividend of $0.24 per share, the company has a dividend yield of 2.93%.
-In comparison, the Banks - West industry's yield is 2.36%, while the S&P 500's yield is 1.46%.
+Based in Novato, Bank of Marin (BMRC) is in the Finance sector, and so far this year, shares have seen a price change of -16.28%.
+The bank holding company is currently shelling out a dividend of $0.25 per share, with a dividend yield of 3.21%.
+This compares to the Banks - West industry's yield of 2.62% and the S&P 500's yield of 1.72%.

-Looking at dividend growth, the company's current annualized dividend of $0.96 is up 2.1% from last year.
-In the past five-year period, Bank of Marin has increased its dividend 4 times on a year-over-year basis for an average annual increase of 14.18%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Bank of Marin's current payout ratio is 36%.
-This means it paid out 36% of its trailing 12-month EPS as dividend.
+Taking a look at the company's dividend growth, its current annualized dividend of $1 is up 6.4% from last year.
+Bank of Marin has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 12.95%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
+Right now, Bank of Marin's payout ratio is 36%, which means it paid out 36% of its trailing 12-month EPS as dividend.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that BMRC is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
+Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+That said, they can take comfort from the fact that BMRC is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report